openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ps_ac_vc_sd.json}}

 The `descriptor_map` refers to the `input_descriptor` element with an identifier `id_credential` and tells the Verifier that there is a proof of AnonCred Credential (`format` is `ac_vp`) directly in the vp_token (path is the root designated by `$`).
-Furthermore it indicates using `path_nested` parameter that the user claims can be found embedded in the proof underneath `requested_proof.revealed_attr_groups.id_card_credential`.
+Furthermore, it indicates using `path_nested` parameter that the user claims can be found embedded in the proof underneath `requested_proof.revealed_attr_groups.id_card_credential`.

 The following is the content of the `presentation_definition` parameter:

 <{{examples/response/ac_vp_sd.json}}

-## ISO mobile Driving Licence (mDL)
+## ISO mobile Driving License (mDL)

-This section illustrates how a mobile driving licence (mDL) Credential expressed using a data model and data sets defined in [@ISO.18013-5] encoded as CBOR can be presented from the End-User's device directly to the Verifier using this specification.
+This section illustrates how a mobile driving license (mDL) Credential expressed using a data model and data sets defined in [@ISO.18013-5] encoded as CBOR can be presented from the End-User's device directly to the Verifier using this specification.

 The Credential format identifier is `mso_mdoc`.